Navalag/unit-community/readme.md

 ## Project description

-The idea of the project is to create a simple forum engine with threads, replies, users and all the small details necessary in such applications.

 A forum is a deceptively complex thing.
 Sure, it's made up of threads and replies, but what else might exist as part of a forum?
 What about profiles, or thread subscriptions, or filtering, or real-time notifications?

 All of these features, and not only them, are implemented in this project.